initgrep-com/initgrep.blog/_postCollection/java/spring/spring-security-oauth2-jwt-authentication-resource-server.markdown

     }
 ```

-Assuming the JWT token has  claim such as `{.... ,"c_scope: 'profile dashboard' "}` .The granted authorities will be mapped as `ROLE_profile, ROLE_dashboard`
+Assuming the JWT token has claims such as `{.... ,"c_scope: 'profile dashboard' "}` .The granted authorities will be mapped as `ROLE_profile, ROLE_dashboard`

 &nbsp;
 ### Configure Timeouts